 Potty training is often one of the more difficult parts of early parenting, but it is also possibly the most necessary, as potty training your child at a young age is an absolute necessity.

 Travelling with a toddler that is still busy with potty training on a long journey, a trip to a restaurant, or just a long day out, can make things slightly more complicated than normal.

 Thankfully, there is such a thing as a travel potty, which can make life so much easier for parents of toddlers, as you’ll be able to continue your potty training schedule regardless of how far away you are from home.

-In this guide, we’ll take a look at the best travel potties for toddlers – and some top tips for using them.
+In this guide, we’ll take a look at the best travel potties for toddlers, as well as some foldable toilet training seats – and some top tips for using them.

 - What Is A Travel Potty?